odota-php/odota/README.md

 ## Platform support

-Expecto has been written on and tested on Ubuntu systems.
+Expect has been written on and tested on Ubuntu systems.
 While it ought to work on all Linux systems and Mac OS, this is not tested.
 Windows is not supported, because the use of `stream_select()` on file descriptors returned by `proc_open()` [will fail][php-stream-select] and return `false` under Windows.